IssaNasralli/popVAE/README.md

 ## 🧠 Overview

-This repository supports our work on **popVAE**, a deep learning model for high-resolution population mapping using spatial contextual features extracted via a Variational Autoencoder (VAE).
+This repository supports our work on **popVAE/popVAT**, a deep learning model for high-resolution population mapping using spatial contextual features extracted.
 The codebase includes:

 - Dataset extraction scripts using **Google Earth Engine**
 - Preprocessing tools using **ArcPy**